hatiparallel/js/README.md

-# studying
+# practice
-for my studying
+for my practice